 Addressing Hearing Loss: What this Research Means For You

-Unsurprisingly, losses of hearing and cognitive function are massive.
+Unsurprisingly, are massive.
 Hearing loss by itself can lead to social isolation.
 And social isolation and loneliness have been linked to numerous adverse physical and mental health outcomes, including dementia.
 In other words, social isolation leads to further cognitive decline.

 Taking action to address hearing loss early is the key to minimizing the risk of every health problem associated with hearing loss and MCI.
 And action includes the following: